alerebal/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ## Credits

-* The code and the design of the dashboard was taken from the [walkthrough project Malalaria Detector](https://github.com/Code-Institute-Org/WalkthroughProject01) of the [Code Institute](https://codeinstitute.net/ie/) course, I only made few minor modifications on both of them, but essentially is the same project, but doing this way helped me to understand the concept of ML and Data Sciens in a deeper way.
+* The code and the design of the dashboard was taken from the [walkthrough project Malalaria Detector](https://github.com/Code-Institute-Org/WalkthroughProject01) of the [Code Institute](https://codeinstitute.net/ie/) course, I only made few minor modifications on both of them, essentially is the same project, but doing this way helped me to understand the concept of ML and Data Sciens in a deeper way.

 - All what I have learned about of the powdery mildew and I have used to do this project was taken from [Garden Tech webpage](https://www.gardentech.com).